Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 - Two small blood samples will be taken, one for routine analysis and the other will be stored for future research analysis.

-When you are seen on Day 7 by a member of the clinical team and if, following discussion with your trial doctor, your doctor feels you have recovered from coronavirus (COVID-19) then you may be able to stop taking the camostat tablets.
+When you are seen on Day 7 by a member of the clinical team and if, following discussion with your trial doctor, your doctor feels you have recovered from COVID-19 then you may be able to stop taking the camostat tablets.
 Your doctor will discuss this with you at the time.

 Telephone or video calls